What is brachydactyly?

 Brachydactyly is a shortening of the fingers and toes due to unusually short bones.
 This is an inherited condition, and in most cases does not present any problems for the person who has it.
-There are different types of brachydactyly, based on which bones that are shortened.
+There are different types of brachydactyly, based on which bones are shortened.
 This condition can also be a symptom of other genetic disorders.

 Unless there is an accompanying disorder that produces symptoms, or the shortened digits impair the use of hands and feet, there is no treatment needed for brachydactyly.

-Brachydactyly is an inherited condition.
-The signs are usually present at birth, but it is possible that shortened digits may become more obvious with growth and development.
-The main symptom or sign of brachydactyly is having fingers, toes, or both, that are shorter than normal.
-Unless you have another condition associated with brachydactyly, you should not feel any pain, or have any other symptoms.
+The signs of brachydactyly are usually present at birth, but it’s possible that shortened limbs become more obvious with growth and development.
+The main symptom of brachydactyly is fingers, toes, or both that are shorter than normal.
+Unless you have another condition associated with brachydactyly, you should not feel any pain or have any other symptoms.

 The different types of brachydactyly are categorized by the bones and digits affected.

 Type A brachydactyly is the shortening of the middle phalanges.
 These are the finger bones that are the second from the end of each digit.
 Type A is further classified by finger types.
 These are as follows:

 Type C is rare and affects the index, middle, and little fingers.
 The middle phalanges, as in type A, are shortened, but the ring finger is often not affected and is the longest finger on the hand.

 Type D brachydactyly is considered to be common and affects only the thumbs.
 The end bones of the thumbs are shortened but all the fingers are normal.

 Type E brachydactyly is a rare form if it is not accompanied by another disorder.
 It is characterized by shortened metacarpals and metatarsals.
 These are the bones in the hands and feet that are third and fourth from the end of the digits.
 The result is small hands or feet.